intrusions/kara.gg/README.md

 1. Clone the repository: `git clone https://github.com/intrusions/kara.gg.git`
 2. Setup your aimbot FOV and your keys in `Bypass.hpp'
 3. Update the offsets with the new ones respecting the current format: `https://github.com/frk1/hazedumper.git`
-4. Open the project in `Visual Studio Community` and compile it in `Release x86` mode
+4. Open the project in `Visual Studio` and compile it in `Release x86` mode
 5. Execute it when the game is launched